xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | No |
 | Pre-amendment functionality retired? | No |

 This amendment removes two trust lines from an account to itself that were created due to an old bug (both on 2013-05-07).
-When the amendment becomes enabled, it deletes trust lines with the IDs `2F8F21EFCAFD7ACFB07D5BB04F0D2E18587820C7611305BB674A64EAB0FA71E1` and `326035D5C0560A9DA8636545DD5A1B0DFCFF63E68D491B5522B767BB00564B1A` if they exist.
+When the amendment becomes enabled, it deletes trust lines with the IDs <span class="code-snippet">2F8F21EFCAFD7ACFB07D5BB04F0D2E18587820C7611305BB674A64EAB0FA71E1</span> and <span class="code-snippet">326035D5C0560A9DA8636545DD5A1B0DFCFF63E68D491B5522B767BB00564B1A</span> if they exist.
 After doing so, the amendment does nothing else.

 On test networks that do not have these trust lines, the amendment has no effect.